morrowind-modding/morrowind-modding.github.io/mmw-content/modding-tools/merging-plugins/habasi.md

 tags:
   - Habasi
   - Combining-plugins
+  - Groundcover
-description: Habasi is a command-line tool for merging multiple plugins into one.
+description: A command-line tool for merging plugins into a single combined plugin, and optionally turn static grass references into groundcover for OpenMW and MGE-XE.
 parent: "[[modding-tools/merging-plugins/index|Merging Plugins]]"
 related articles:
   - "[[lawnmower-tutorial|Lawnmower Groundcover Tutorial]]"